Abdiqasim Salad Hassan: President of Somalia

 In 2000, the Transitional National Government (TNG) was established as Somalia's new interim central government.
 On August 26, Hassan presented himself as a candidate in that year's elections for a new TNG President.
 He received 145 of the total votes, with former Somalia ambassador to Washington Abdullahi Ahmed Addou earning 92 votes on the third ballot.
 Hassan was sworn into office the following day.

 Hassan's administration controlled parts of the Somali capital, Mogadishu, with the rest of the southern half of the country under the control of various faction leaders.
 Shortly before the mandate of the Transitional National Government expired in August 2003, Hassan withdrew from talks aimed at forming a new government.
 Prime Minister Hassan Abshir Farah accused him of trying to make the negotiations fail to extend his time in office.
 This resulted in Farah's dismissal by Hassan.

 In 2004, Hassan ran for re-election in that year's presidential race.
 On October 10, 2004, in a session held by the Transitional Federal Parliament (TFP), Abdullahi Yusuf Ahmed was elected as President of the Transitional Federal Government (TFG), a successor interim body to the TNG that Ahmed had helped establish earlier in the year.
 Ahmed received 189 votes from the TFG Parliament, while the closest contender, Abdullahi Ahmed Addou, got 79 votes in the third round of voting.
 Hassan peacefully withdrew his candidature.

 Personal life

-Since the end of his term as President, Hassan has rallied for a safer Somalia.
-He takes part in numerous events in and around Somalia where he talks to his fellow countrymen about how they can change their nation for the better.

-He now divides his time between Somalia and Egypt.
+During the Ethiopian occupation of Somalia, Hassan lived in Mogadishu.
+His home was raided by Ethiopian and TFG troops during 2007 and 2008.